XavKearney/fsharp-arm-emulator/docs/MultMem.md

 # MultMem
-This documentation covers how the `MultMem.fs` and `MultMemTests.fs` files work, what instructions they cover, and how these are tested.
+This documentation covers how the `MultMem` module works.
+It includes the main source file `MultMem.fs`, as well as the corresponding tests in `MultMemTests.fs`.
+It also includes some comments on the general purpose expression parser implemented in the `ParseExpr` module, as well as the `VisualTesting` framework which has been modified to allow for property-based testing of memory instructions against [VisUAL](https://salmanarif.bitbucket.io/visual/).

 _Author: Xav Kearney_

 ## Instructions